cloudfoundry/gorouter/README.md

 Running `bin/test` will:
 - Checks for Go
 - Checks that GOPATH is set
-- Install gnatsd and ginkgo (or use the one already downloaded into the GOPATH)
+- Install nats-server and ginkgo (or use the one already downloaded into the GOPATH)
 - Run all the tests with ginkgo (in random order, without benchmarks)